 Sign up for membership today.

 Whether you have a question, request or suggestion, Contact us at anytime.

-Community Links thanks the Nova Scotia Department of Seniors for its generous support.
+Community Links thanks the Nova Scotia Department of Seniors and Long-Term Care for its generous support.